For a long time now, we’ve advocated for local families to support local food systems.

 If traders of food futures are predicting that prices should go up, how is WSB able to lower prices?
 Well, there are a few reasons.
 The first is that we’ve done a lot of leg work over the past year to line up our procurement with farmers that believe in local food systems.
 There are lots of farmers in Ontario that know too well that what goes up must come down.
 Beef, pork and chicken prices have seen disastrous price collapses in the past 20 years and while that seems like a long time, it is certainly within the working life of our farmers and they know that the current high global food prices don’t offer them long-term security.
 And long-term security is the bread and butter of farming.
 When your main asset is soil health, bankruptcy can undermine more than your bank account.
 Our farmers see the value in taking fair and sustained prices for a commitment to buy long-term.

-Although WSB is 5 years young, I’ve been buying local meat for over 10 years and my grand father was a cattle farmer in Woodstock.
-Our farmers know we pay well, we pay on time, and we demand the best product – slow raised meat that is born and fattened on the same land as the feed they eat.
+I’ve been buying local meat for over 10 years and my grandfather was a cattle farmer in Woodstock.
+Our farmers know we pay well, we pay on time, and we demand the best product – slowly raised meat that is born and fattened on the same land as the feed they eat.
 Our farmers would rather secure a long-term relationship to a local market that is not fleeting in its commitment.
 We won’t chase cheap prices south of the border if they return — our farmers know that because we’ve been with them through that experience the last ten years.
 They also know we have a commitment to delicious food and we’ve often brought our farmers samples of their livestock, cut the way we prefer.
 Showing them how good their product is, visiting often, and paying consistently are hallmarks of our relationship.

 If you’ve been buying local food for the last ten years you’ve been told that the temptingly cheap food prices at the national grocers were unsustainable.
 You’ve been told that this cheap food did not fairly represent the cost of exploited international labour standards and the incalculable environmental impact of large scale farming.
 And if you’ve been buying local for ten years, that extra money you’ve been paying was an investment in the food you should now be buying for the same price, if not cheaper, than the imported counterparts.
 The farmers you’ve been supporting through local markets, vegetable CSA’s, and meat-share programs like WSB are still around thanks to your support.